stephenhyim/nfl-player-stats/README.md

 ### Background and Overview
-NFL Player Stats will compare two football players based on their position with their football related statistics.
+NFL Player Stats is an application that allows users to compare football player's statistics based on position.
+Users can filter through different stats to find for example, touchdowns, yards, attempts, etc.

 ### Functionality & MVP
 In NFL Player Stats, users will be able to: <br>